 The currency valuation of a country often shows the nation’s economic status.
 The inflation or deflation rate of local money highly depends on the economic stability of that nation.
 When considering Malaysian currency evaluation, the status seems to be pretty stable for last 2 decades.
-It is an undoubtedly a remarkable track achievement as far as steady national economic growth is concerned.
+It is undoubtedly a remarkable track achievement as far as steady national economic growth is concerned.

-This stability in Malaysian money seems certain, thanks to the regular intervention into the national stock exchange and other financial correspondence which goes through the nation’s policy.
+This stability in Malaysian money seems certain, thanks to the regular intervention into the national stock exchange and other financial correspondence that goes through the nation’s policy.
 In spite of stability in last two decades, there were major devaluations before that due to bad loans and poor policies.